jcubic/lips/docs/docs/lips/intro.md

 :::info

-`Arrary.from` and `Array.fromAsync` invoke the iterator next method internally so the values from the generator are not unboxed:
+`Array.from` and `Array.fromAsync` invoke the iterator next method internally so the values from the generator are not unboxed:

 ```scheme
 (Array.fromAsync (array->async-iterator #(1/2 1/3 1/4 1/5)))